Puerto Rican Traveling Theater: Puerto Rican Traveling Theater Company

 Though El Nuevo Círculo Dramatico could not continue, Colón went on to form the Puerto Rican Traveling Theater company in 1967 after starring in an off-Broadway production of The Oxcart (an English translated version of La Carreta) in 1966.
 The Puerto Rican Traveling Theater company (or PRTT) performed in both English and Spanish, traveling around the boroughs of New York City with the focus of bringing theater to those who desperately needed it.
 Supported by a joint sponsorship from Mayor Lindsay's Summer Task Force Program and the Parks Department, Colón began by touring a production of The Oxcart through various neighborhoods, often to audiences who had never seen theater before.
 The tours were immensely popular, drawing crowds of people.
 The summer tours continued for years after their start, providing free, bilingual theater to different neighborhoods in New York City.
 After five years, the company gained a permanent location in the Chelsea district in Manhattan until Colón was able to secure a former fire house in the heart of the Theater District, where the company still operates today.

 Pregones Theater

 In November 2013, Bronx based Pregones Theater, founded and directed by Rosalba Rolón, and the Puerto Rican Traveling Theater Company announced plans to merge.
+In September 2025, Pregones/Puerto Rican Traveling Theater became part of the city's Cultural Institutions Group, a partnership of cultural and educational institutions.